Alibaba says testing ChatGPT-style tool as AI buzz gathers pace

 When asked about the newspaper report, which also said that Alibaba may combine the technology with the group’s communication app DingTalk, Alibaba declined to comment.

-"Frontier innovations such as large language models and generative AI have been our focussed areas since the formation of DAMO in 2017," said an Alibaba spokesperson.
+"Frontier innovations such as large language models and generative AI have been our focused areas since the formation of DAMO in 2017," said an Alibaba spokesperson.

 "As a technology leader, we will continue to invest in turning cutting-edge innovations into value-added applications for our customers as well as their end-users through cloud services," the spokesperson added.